cms-l1-dpg/L1MenuTools/L1-HLT-acceptance/README.md

 ##### Flags

-`--ROOTFILES`: Specify location of the txt file.
+`--ROOTFILES`: Specify location of the .txt file.
 Default: example-inputs/fnames.txt’

-`--HLT_L1_SEEDS`: Specify location of the csv file containing the HLT-L1T information.
+`--HLT_L1_SEEDS`: Specify location of the .csv file containing the HLT-L1T information.
 Default: ‘./hlt_l1_seeds/hlt_l1.csv’

 `--MAX_FILE`: Set the number of .root files to be processed.
 Default: 1